bevy-cheatbook/bevy-cheatbook/src/setup/bevy-git.md

 comfortable using the released version.
 It will have the best compatibility with community plugins and documentation.

-The biggest downside to using unreleased versions of Bevy is 3rd-party plugin compatibility.
-Bevy is unstable and breaking changes happen often.
-However, many actively-maintained community plugins have branches for tracking the latest Bevy main branch, although they might not be fully up-to-date.
-It's possible that a plugin you want to use does not work with the latest changes in Bevy main, and you may have to fix it yourself.

-The frequent breaking changes might not be a problem for you, though.
+The in-development version of Bevy has frequent breaking changes.
+Therefore, it can be very annoying to use for any more serious projects, and 3rd-party plugin authors often don't bother to stay compatible.
+You will face breakage often and probably have to fix it yourself.

+It is only recommended to do this for more experimental or toy projects.
+Most Bevy users should use the released version.

+Though, there are ways you can manage the breakage and make it less of a problem.
 Thanks to cargo, you can update bevy at your convenience, whenever you feel ready to handle any possible breaking changes.

-You may want to consider forking the repositories of any plugins you use.
-This allows you to easily apply fixes if needed, or edit their `Cargo.toml` for any special configuration to make your project work.
+You may want to consider forking the repositories of Bevy and any plugins you use.
+Using your own forks allows you to easily apply fixes if needed, or edit their `Cargo.toml` for any special configuration to make your project work.

 If you choose to use Bevy main, you are highly encouraged to interact with the Bevy community on [Discord][bevy::discord] and [GitHub][project::bevy], so